juergenweb/FieldtypeOpeningHours/README.md

 Array ( [0] => Mo,Tu,We 08:00-12:00 [1] => Mo,Th 13:00-18:00 [2] => Th 08:00-11:00 )
 ```
 As you can see days with the same opening times will be combined and output in the value.
 You can use this array to create the markup by yourself (or you use the pre-defined render method afterwards).
+Be aware to set outputformatting to false before, because schema.org accepts only 24 hours format and no fe 08:00 AM or something like that.
+This must be language independent.

 ### Render methods